filipsnastins/concurrency-control-with-dynamodb/README.md

 - Incrementing version number
 - Semantic lock & transactional outbox for making charge request
 - When using optimistic locking, your business operation must be encapsulated in the unit of work
+- When using optimistic locking, the request must not issue any destructive operations outside of the transaction (unit of work), for example, making the charge request to the external Payment Gateway
+- Provides monotonic updates

 ```mermaid
 ---